Jaspero/pix/README.md

 ### Can every component be used independently of one another?

+CSS files are independent.
+Some SCSS files aren't - those that use variables and functions.

 ### Why aren't tools and variables published as css?

 `_tools.scss` and `_variables.scss` are purely scss constructs and would produce no output as css files.